-Fergie did nothing to quash rumors of remarriage when asked about the controversial subject this weekend, reports Tom Sykes.Fergie Remarriage Rumors Heat Up as She Says, ‘Andrew Will Always Be My Prince!’ | Tom Sykes | September 30, 2013 |DAILY BEAST
+Fergie did nothing to quash rumors of remarriage when asked about the controversial subject this weekend, reports Tom Sykes.Fergie Remarriage Rumors Heat Up as She Says, ‘Andrew Will Always Be My Prince!’ | Tom Sykes | September 30, 2013 | THE DAILY BEAST

-Any remarriage would be unlikely in the extreme while the patriarch still has breath in his body.Report: Fergie and Prince Andrew Planning to RE-MARRY!! | Tom Sykes | August 26, 2013 |DAILY BEAST
+Any remarriage would be unlikely in the extreme while the patriarch still has breath in his body.Report: Fergie and Prince Andrew Planning to RE-MARRY!! | Tom Sykes | August 26, 2013 | THE DAILY BEAST

-British Dictionary definitions for remarriage
+British Dictionary definitions for marriage

 the legal union or contract made by two people to live together

-- (as modifier)marriage licence; marriage certificate
+(as modifier): marriage licence; marriage certificate